-The second phase, which is the final determination of eligibilitytakes place when the family nears the top of the waiting list.
+The second phase, which is the final determination of eligibility, takes place when the family nears the top of the waiting list.
 The Allegheny County Housing Authority will ensure that verification of all preferences, eligibility, suitability and selection factors are current (less than 90 calendar days) in order to determine the family's final eligibility for admission into the Public Housing Program.
 If eligible, a family will be offered the next available unit that they are qualified for.
 If a family rejects the offer or Allegheny County Housing Authority cannot contact them, they will be removed from that waiting list.
-They will not be eligible to re-apply for three (3) months from the date of their removal for readmission to the Allegheny County Housing Authority waiting list(s).
 If the family disagrees with this action, it can request an informal hearing.